 • DRC does NOT adopt rescue doodles to families with children between 10 -16 years of age unless there is a proven history that children have previously lived with dogs in the home.

 • DRC does NOT adopt rescue doodles to first time dog owners.
-First time owners being; any person that has never owned a dog as an adult and/or any person or family that do not have vet records in their own names.
+You MUST have owned a dog as an adult and have vet records for a dog in your own name.

 Please be certain that you are able and willing to drive to a dog's foster location before you apply for any given dog.
 DRC will NOT ship a dog, even if you are willing to pay for it.
 Only on the rare occasion when a doodle is fostered in an area of the country where it is difficult to place them, or if a particular doodle has special needs, will we consider transport.
 In those rare cases, transport costs are in addition to the adoption fee and are at the expense of the adopter.

 DOGS FOR SERVICE POLICY

-Because we feel strongly that all doodle dogs in our program regardless of their origins, deserve to live carefree, stress-free lives as beloved family members, DRC does NOT adopt dogs to families, individuals or organizations seeking to train & utilize dogs for service work or for theatrical purposes.
+Because we feel strongly that all doodle dogs in our program regardless of their origins, deserve to live carefree, stress-free lives as beloved family members, without expectations, DRC does NOT adopt dogs to families, individuals or organizations seeking to train & utilize dogs for service work or for theatrical purposes.

 There are distinct differences between dogs that participate in "therapy work" and those that are trained as "assistance dogs" or "service dogs."
 DRC encourages our adopters to consider CGC (Canine Good Citizen) training and certification as any well-mannered dog will enjoy this light-hearted work and benefit from this training program.